 - Big Data Stories: Intervening with Data and Visualisations

 At the Margins of Digital Data: Re-inventing citizenship

-Project members: Associate Professor Morten Hjelholt, Assistant Professor Christina Neumayer, PhD Fellow Jannick Schou
+Project members: Associate Professor Morten Hjelholt, Associate Professor Christina Neumayer, PhD Fellow Jannick Schou

-Research question: How are new margins and competences produced through digitzation?
+Research question: How are new forms of citizenship produced through governmental digitalization?

 Project members: Associate Professor Marisa Cohn, Associate Professor Christopher Gad, PhD Fellow Michael Hockenhull